hnryjmes/BookReview/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This was a tutorial project I built, designed by Ryan Hemrick >> https://github.com/RyanHemrick/Book-Review

+I learned to use:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration
+* Git and GitHub

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Heroku

-* ...
+* various gems

+thanks for looking!